oremanj/stackscope/docs/source/customizing.rst

 so it's useful for customizations that are specific to a particular function.
 (You get approximately one code object per source file location of a function definition.)
 It receives the frame it is elaborating as well as the next inner frame-or-leaf for context.
-It can customize the `Frame` object, such as by setting the `Frame.hide` attribute.
-It can also redirect the rest of the stack extraction, by returning a stack item that will be used in place of the otherwise-next frame and all of its callees.
+It can customize the `Frame` object, such as by setting the `Frame.hide` attribute or modifying the `Frame.contexts`.
+It can also redirect the rest of the stack extraction, by returning a stack item or sequence of stack items that will be used in place of the otherwise-next frame and all of its callees.
+(If it returns a sequence that ends with the otherwise-next frame, then the preceding elements are inserted before the rest of the stack trace rather than replacing it.)

 Example: glue for elaborating :func:`greenback.await_`::